kubuntu-team/kubuntu-manual/source/docs/contribute.rst

 Packaging and Development
 --------------------------

-Information about making packages and helping to `develop Kubuntu <https://wiki.kubuntu.org/Kubuntu/GettingInvolved/Development>`_.
+Information about making packages and helping to develop here at the :ref:`contribute_dev-link` page for contributing.

 Translations
 -------------